Jonioss/Certainty-Circuit-Java/README.md

 ```
 You can also have the first input to the wave's gate be a clock:
 ```
+Clock clk = new Clock(50); // 50 is the period in picoseconds
-Gate G1 = new AND(0, 1); // The first input doesn't matter later since it becomes a clock Clock clk = new Clock(50); // 50 is the period in picoseconds Wave w = new Wave(G1, clk); // Create the wave w.showWave(); // Show the wave
+Gate G1 = new AND(clk, 1); // We choose the first input to be a clock and the second to be HIGH for this example Wave w = new Wave(G1); // Create the wave w.showWave(); // Show the wave
 ```